alainncls/strava-segments-to-nfts-dapp/README.md

 a [backend](https://github.com/alainncls/strava-segments-to-nfts) and
 a [webapp](https://github.com/alainncls/strava-segments-to-nfts-webapp), now both deprecated.

+## How to use the NFT contract

+### 1. Go to `/blockchain`

+    cd blockchain

+### 2. Add your secret identifiers

+1. Copy the `.env.example` file to a `.env` file
+2. Fill it with your Infura identifiers for chain access
+3. If you want to use Truffle the old way, add you mnemonic
+4. If you want to verify your instance of the contract on Etherscan, add your Etherscan API key

+### 3. Compile the contract

+    npm run compile

+### 4. Deploy the contract

+#### Truffle legacy way

+    npm run migrate:sepolia

+#### With Truffle Dashboard

+    npm run dashboard
+    npm run migrate dashboard

 ## How to launch the web app

 ### 1. Go to `/www`